IMCS-Bioinformatics/ChromatinNetworkVisualisation/Visualizations/BioClique/README.md

 ## Getting Started

-Clone this repository locally and open the html file in a browser.
-Note: This project is tested on Chrome.
+Clone this repository locally and open the [html](./htmlAndJs/BioClique.html) file in a browser.
+Note: This project is tested on Chrome version 123.0.6312.106.
-Then choose one of the preprocessed files when promted to select a dataset and chromosome.
+Then choose one of the preprocessed files for either [tissue pcHi-C dataset](./dataFilesToChoose/tissue_pcHiC/) or for [3DIV tissue Hi-C dataset](./dataFilesToChoose/3DIV_tissue_HiC/) when promted in order to select a dataset and a chromosome.
 Finally choose one of the available tissue types and press the 'Upload tissue' button to start the visualization.

 ## Visualizations Explained